SAV1T0R/PIR-Motion-Sensor-PCB-KiCad/README.md

 • **PIR Motion Sensor PCB**

-Designed a PIR (Passive Infrared) Motion Sensor circuit using KiCad.
-This project includes schematic design, PCB layout, Gerber file generation, and a Bill of Materials (BOM) for PCB fabrication.
+Designed a Passive Infrared (PIR) Motion Sensor printed circuit board (PCB) using KiCad.
+This project includes schematic capture, PCB layout design, Gerber file generation, and a Bill of Materials (BOM) for manufacturing.
+The design demonstrates the complete PCB development workflow from circuit design to fabrication-ready outputs.

 ---

 • **Features**

-- PIR motion detection circuit
+- Designed the complete PIR motion sensor schematic in KiCad.
-- Analog signal conditioning
-- Comparator-based detection
-- Transistor output driver
-- PCB layout designed in KiCad
+- Created the PCB layout with proper component placement and routing.
-- Manufacturing-ready Gerber files
+- Generated Gerber and drill files for PCB fabrication.
-- Bill of Materials (BOM)
+- Generated a Bill of Materials (BOM).
+- Performed Electrical Rules Check (ERC) and Design Rules Check (DRC).

 ---

-• **Tools Used**
+• **Software Used**

 - KiCad 9
 - ERC (Electrical Rules Check)